 Are you trying to figure out how to make major changes to your public (live) website without affecting it or your visitors?
-Like add a new plugin, try a new theme, or overhaul a new design.
+Like adding a new plugin, trying a new theme, or overhauling a new design.
 Either you want to build a temporary WordPress test site to test out the WordPress platform?
 Maybe just want to gain practical knowledge of WordPress features, plugins, themes, etc. This is where the WordPress test site comes in handy!

-However, we have explained the easiest way to create a WordPress test site.
+In this guide, we have explained the easiest way to create WordPress test site.
 Brace yourself!
 In this guide, we will let you through why a WordPress test site is needed and how you can create one just as quickly as it came to your mind.

 Let’s get started.

 To put it simply, the staging site is a clone of your live website.
 It is an environment created to test and experiment with major changes, features, or anything that you plan to implement in a secure environment or live website.
-Developers typically use a test site to test changes, plugins, or themes and fix bugs before going to the production.
+Developers typically use a WordPress test site before going live.
+They use it to test changes, plugins, or themes and fix bugs before going to production.

-Before learning how you can create a staging site, let’s discuss why creating a staging site environment is necessary with a few of the benefits here.
+Before learning how you can create a staging site, let’s discuss why creating a staging site environment is necessary to test WordPress.

-However, to get all the free benefits and especially the increased limit for the sandbox of 48 hours.
-Then, you must create a free account!
+Tip: To get all the free benefits and especially the increased limit for the sandbox of 48 hours, you must create a free account!
 If you are a non-register, you can register yourself directly from here ‘Register’.

 Once you have registered yourself for an InstaWP account, you can then create a new site.
 Click on the “+ New Site” or “Add New” button in the dashboard.
 This will open up a popup where you can configure the basics of your test site:

 - WordPress version – Up to the nightly version.

 - PHP version – it’s up to 8.2